practicingruby/practicing-ruby-paid/posts/v5/004-service-apis.md

-In addition to flexibility in the exact representation provided by the server and consumable by the client, another advantage of a hypermedia API is that the media type used here is XHTML-- and we just so happen to already have an XHTML representation of rstat.us' functionality, rstat.us' web interface itself!
-If you take a look at the source of [http://rstat.us](http://rstat.us), you can see that the markup for an update contains the attribute values we've been talking about. rstat.us isn't completely compliant with the spec yet, but adding attributes to our existing output [has been fairly simple](https://github.com/hotsh/rstat.us/commit/4e234556c73426dc16526883661b3feb1e2f7d9f).
+In addition to flexibility in the exact representation provided by the server and consumable by the client, another advantage of a hypermedia API is that the media type used here is XHTML-- and we just so happen to already have an XHTML representation of rstat.us' functionality, the rstat.us web interface itself!
+If you take a look at the source of [http://rstat.us](http://rstat.us), you can see that the markup for an update contains the attribute values we've been talking about.
+We haven't made rstat.us completely compliant with the ALPS spec yet, but adding attributes to our existing output [has been fairly simple](https://github.com/hotsh/rstat.us/commit/4e234556c73426dc16526883661b3feb1e2f7d9f).
 Building out a Twitter-compatible JSON API would mean reimplementing an almost entirely separate interface to rstat.us' functionality that we would then need